Diaeresis (diacritic): French

 The diaeresis is also used in French when a silent e is added to the sequence gu, to show that it is to be pronounced /fr/ rather than as a digraph for /fr/.
-For example, when the feminine e is added to aigu /fr/ "sharp", the pronunciation does not change in most accents: (Note: In a some varieties, such as Belgian and Swiss French, "silent" e causes a lengthening of the preceding vowel, so guë/güe is pronounced /fr/ in those accents.) aiguë /fr/ as opposed to the city name Aigues-Mortes /fr/.
+For example, when the feminine e is added to aigu /fr/ "sharp", the pronunciation does not change in most accents: (Note: In some varieties, such as Belgian and Swiss French, "silent" e causes a lengthening of the preceding vowel, so guë/güe is pronounced /fr/ in those accents.) aiguë /fr/ as opposed to the city name Aigues-Mortes /fr/.
 Similar is the feminine noun ciguë /fr/ "hemlock"; compare figue /fr/ "fig".
 In the ongoing French spelling reform of 1990, this was moved to the u (aigüe, cigüe).
 (In canoë /fr/ the e is not silent, and so is not affected by the spelling reform.)

 Galician

 In Galician, diaeresis is employed to indicate hiatus in the first and second persons of the plural of the imperfect tense of verbs ended in -aer, -oer, -aír and -oír (saïamos, caïades).
 This stems from the fact that an unstressed -i- is left between vowels, but constituting its own syllable, which would end with a form identical in writing but different in pronunciation with those of the Present subjunctive (saiamos, caiades), as those have said i forming a diphthong with the following a.

-In addition, identically to Spanish, the diaeresis is used to differentiate the syllables güe /gl/ an güi /gl/ from gue /gl/ and gui /gl/.
+In addition, identically to Spanish, the diaeresis is used to differentiate the syllables güe /gl/ and güi /gl/ from gue /gl/ and gui /gl/.

 German

-In German, in addition to the pervasive use of umlaut diacritics with vowels, diaeresis above e occurs in a few proper names, such as Ferdinand Piëch and Bernhard Hoëcker.
+In German, in addition to the pervasive use of umlaut diacritics with vowels, diaeresis above e occurs in a few proper names, such as Ferdinand Piëch and Bernhard Hoëcker (in which it denotes a vowel hiatus, not a sound shift that an umlaut would indicate.
+The same typographical mark is used for both usages.)